-“It’s the safest place I could think of,” he said.
+Jakob shoved his hands into the pockets of his jeans.
+“It’s the safest place I could think of.”

 “I didn’t get a chance to look at them,” I said.
 I’d been a little preoccupied with the fact that he wanted me to stay with his family.

-He jerked his head in their direction.
-I turned toward the motorcycles.
-Dead center on each gas tank was an emblem, with a pair of stylized, tattered wings spread wide.
+He jerked his head in the direction of the Harley’s, and I dutifully turned toward them.
+Dead center on each gas tank was an emblem with a pair of stylized, tattered wings spread wide.
 In the middle of them sat a grinning skull wearing a motorcycle helmet.
-I hadn’t grown up in the MC community, but even being new to it, I recognized that design.
+I didn’t grow up in the MC community, but even being new to it, I recognized the design.
 It was the patch for The Specters, one of the largest and most notorious outlaw motorcycle clubs in the country.
 They were right up there with the Big Four on the FBI’s watch list.